stackbuilders/hapistrano/README.md

   necessary.
 The platform where Hapistrano is running won't affect the available options for commands (g.e.
 A Mac deploying to a Ubuntu machine, doesn't need this flag)
+* `release_format (optional)` - The release timestamp format, the
+  '--release-format' argument passed via the CLI takes precedence over this value.
+If neither CLI or configuration file value is specified, it defaults to 'short'
+* `keep_releases (optional)` - The number of releases to keep, the '--keep-releases' argument passed via the CLI takes precedence over this value.
+If neither CLI or configuration file value is specified, it defaults to '5'
 * `run_locally:`- Instructions to run locally on your machine in the form of shell commands.
 Example: